RedisBloom/RedisBloom/docs/commands/cf.addnx.md

 Adds an item to a cuckoo filter if the item does not exist.

-This command is similar to `CF.EXISTS` + `CF.ADD` commands.
+This command is similar to the combination of `CF.EXISTS` and `CF.ADD`.
 It does not add an item into the filter if its fingerprint already exists.

 <note><b>Notes:</b>